dwilliams-genesis/runs-n-poses/README.md

 - `ligand_num_rings`: The number of rings in the system ligand
 - `ligand_num_pocket_residues`: The number of residues in the pocket of the system ligand

-And additionally, all [PLINDER similarity metrics](https://plinder-org.github.io/plinder/dataset.html#clusters-clusters) are calculated for the closest training system, and the following additional metrics are calculated:
+And additionally, all [PLINDER similarity metrics](https://plinder-org.github.io/plinder/dataset.html#clusters-clusters) are calculated for the closest training system, and the following additional similarity metrics are calculated:

 - `color` and `shape`, returned by [RDKit's rdShapeAlign.AlignMol](https://www.rdkit.org/docs/source/rdkit.Chem.rdShapeAlign.html#rdkit.Chem.rdShapeAlign.AlignMol) function for the ground truth system ligand pose and the closest training system ligand pose
 - `sucos_shape` returned by [SuCOS](https://github.com/susanhleung/SuCOS) calculation on the aligned ligand poses